dashpay/tenderdash/spec/abci++/abci++_basic_concepts_002_draft.md

 the proposal is invalid (e.g., an invalid transaction); the Application can ignore the invalid part of the prepared proposal at block execution time.

-* [**ExtendVote:**](./abci++_methods_002_draft.md#extendvote) It allows applications to force their validators to do more than just validate within consensus. `ExtendVote` allows applications to include deterministic and non-deterministic data, opaque to Tendermint, to precommit messages (the final round of voting).
+* [**ExtendVote:**](./abci++_methods_002_draft.md#extendvote) It allows applications to force their validators to do more than just validate within consensus. `ExtendVote` allows applications to include deterministic and non-deterministic data, opaque to Tendermint, to precommit messages (the final round of voting.
 The data, called _vote extensions_, will also be made available to the application in the next height, along with the vote it is extending, in the rounds where the local process is the proposer.
-Instead of Tendermint where the vote extensions are `ExtendVoteExtension` array.
 ExtendVote call should return the `ExtendVoteExtension` list, where each element is an object with two attributes: a type and bytes array.
 If the Application does not have vote extensions to provide, it returns an empty array as its vote extensions.